News

-Plate boundaries are where the action is ...
+Hand each student a plate boundary map and a slip of paper with ...
 Use Graphic 2 to discuss convergent, divergent, and transform boundaries.
-Explain why each of these boundaries has the particular observable phenomena ...
+Explain why each of these boundaries has the ...

 Also known as subduction boundary, a convergent boundary occurs where one plate slides under another as the two are pushed together.
 If there is land at the edge of one of these plates ...